Agave Syrup: Beware of the Fructose Abuse

 It's also important to note that not all agave syrups are created equal.

-The agave syrup used for tequila (is derived from its leaves), has a fructose content that is, approx. 57 %.
-The agave syrup (derived from the root of the plant), has a fructose content up to 90 %.
-While it also contains healthy fiber like fructans (inulin).
-Processed Agave syrup is an overly refined, unhealthy syrup that has, been destroyed with heat and enzymes.
-They are displaying it as a healthier alternative to High fructose Corn Syrup which has 55% fructose 45% glucose.
+The agave syrup used for tequila (derived from its leaves) has approximately 57 % fructose content.
+The agave syrup (derived from the plant’s root) has a fructose content of up to 90 %.
+While it also contains healthy fibre like fructans (inulin).
+Processed Agave syrup is an overly refined, unhealthy syrup destroyed with heat and enzymes.
+They display it as a healthier alternative to High fructose Corn Syrup, which has 55% fructose and 45% glucose.
 Table sugar consists of sucrose, which is 50% fructose and 50% glucose.
-“The human body needs one glucose molecule to breakdown every fructose molecule.
-Agave syrup contains 21 calories per teaspoon, compared with table sugar having 16 calories per teaspoon.
-Agave Tequilana (blue agave) syrup can have a fructose content of up to 60%, while Agave Salmiana (green giant) syrup has a more balanced mix of glucose and fructose.
-Additionally, some companies may mix different types of agave syrup together, which can make it difficult to know exactly what you're getting.
-Overall, while agave syrup may be a natural and vegan-friendly sweetener, it's important to consume it in moderation and be aware of its high fructose content and potential health risks.
-Healthier Alternatives to Agave Syrup
+“The human body needs one glucose molecule to break down every fructose molecule.
+Agave syrup contains 21 calories per teaspoon, compared with table sugar, which has 16 calories per teaspoon.

 1.Raw Honey.
 Dave's Apiaries